 Introduction to beekeeping

-Bees are flying insects most like wasps and ants.
-They are well-known for making pollination and producing honey.
+Bees are flying insects that resemble wasps and ants.
+They are well-known for making pollination possible and producing honey.
 The scientific name of the honey bee is Anthophila.
-Beekeeping, also called apiculture, means care and management of honeybee colonies.
+Beekeeping, also called apiculture, means the care and management of honeybee colonies.
 Honey bee biology, lifecycle, beekeeping techniques, tools, equipment, and overall management are the basic facts you should know before starting beekeeping.
 In this article, we’ll discuss them.

 Honey bee biology